parisminton/james.da.ydrea.ms/README.md

 **11/10/11**

+- Renamed `ftha()` to `updateCels()`.
+Renamed `CharACTer` to `Character`.
+The internal capitlization was designed to help avoid namespace collisions, but really, it was annoying.
+I'll keep it out of the global space or wrap it or something.

+- Modified the last `if` test in updateCels to compare `current_cel` to `cels.length`.

+- Added a condition to `renderCharacter()` to check whether it's been passed an function.
+If not, it renders the last cel in the sequence.

-- CharACTer.create() isn't necessary.
+- `CharACTer.create()` isn't necessary.
 I removed it.

-- CharACTer's methods have been moved into a prototype.
+- `CharACTer`'s methods have been moved into a prototype.
 Don't see why each instance needs its own unique copy.

-- animate() once again increments current_frame on every draw.
+- `animate()` once again increments `current_frame` on every draw.
 It's clear there needs to be a master count of which frame we're on.

-- ftha doesn't reset current_cel when a CharACTer leaves anim_queue.
-This leaves the CharACTer at its last position on the stage while others continue to move.
+- `ftha` doesn't reset `current_cel` when a `CharACTer` leaves anim_queue.
+This leaves the `CharACTer` at its last position on the stage while others continue to move.

 ***